 The main event of the Focusrite Scarlett 2i2 Studio is, of course, the Scarlett 2i2 (3rd Gen) USB audio interface.
-It allows you to record high quality audio from a microphone or instrument into your computer via the included USB-C cable.
-The Scarlett 2i2 is easy to understand and even a beginner should be able to get it to produce decent audio.
+It allows you to record high quality audio from a microphone or electronic instrument into your computer via the included USB-C cable.
+The Scarlett 2i2 is easy to understand so even a beginner should be able to produce decent audio.

 The bundle also comes with the Focusrite CM25 MkIII, a condenser microphone with a durable all-metal build, along with a 3m XLR cable and a proprietary mic clip that allows you to angle the mic in any direction.
 This can be really helpful if you’re recording acoustic instruments as it lets you shimmy the mic into those nooks and crannies.
 The bundle unfortunately does not come with a pop filter, which we consider a necessity accessory for almost any vocal microphone.
 You will also need your own microphone stand to use the mic properly.
 You can buy other versions of the Focusrite Scarlett bundle that include these accessories for an additional cost.

 What’s it like to use the Scarlett 2i2 USB audio interface?